 To be considered for the Community Scholars Award, prospective students must:

-- to Edgewood College and meet the admissions requirements
+- Apply to Edgewood College and meet the admissions requirements

 - Demonstrate financial need through the completion of the Free Application for Federal Student Aid (FAFSA) or the DREAMer/DACA Financial Aid Application

 - Be a graduating high school senior, residing in Dane County